FelipeCybis/physbeh/docs/source/index.rst

-.. tracking_physmed documentation master file, created by sphinx-quickstart on Thu Mar  2 17:47:46 2023.
+.. physbeh documentation master file, created by sphinx-quickstart on Thu Mar  2 17:47:46 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to tracking_physmed's documentation!
+Welcome to physbeh's documentation!
 ============================================

 .. toctree::